Selling a Home with Solar Panels: What Sellers Need to Know Before Listing

 4. The Smart Seller’s Move

 Preparation is power.
-Gather your solar documentation before listing and work with a Realtor® experienced in unique property situations.
+Gather your solar documentation before listing.
+Work with a Realtor® experienced in unique property situations.
 With the right preparation, your home’s solar system can be a selling advantage rather than a hurdle.

 Bottom Line